 Tip: A cheaper but still faster way to get to Tokyo Station by train is to take Keisei’s Skyliner to Nippori Station and transfer to a JR train there.
 While you can certainly transfer at Ueno Station, JR and Keisei’s Ueno Station aren’t beside each other.
 So it will take up to 10 minutes to transfer at Ueno Station.

-The Best Way to Get to Tokyo from Narita Airport
+The Best Way to Get from Narita Airport to Tokyo

-The best way to get to Tokyo after you clear customs at Narita Airport differs as each of us has different preferences regarding transportation.
+The best way to get to Tokyo after you clear customs at Narita Airport differs, as each of us has different preferences regarding transportation.

 Furthermore, if you have been to Tokyo previously, your best way to get to Tokyo from Narita Airport may not be the same, as your circumstances may have changed.